guru245/nvim-studio/README.md

 * `F5`: Toggle diffview that shows differences against the current index

-* `F6`: File history view that allows you to list all the commits.
-This can be closed by `F5`.
+* `F6`: Toggle file history view that allows you to list all the commits.

 * `F7`: Empty